kreier/tripitaka/README.md

 - 35,049 sentences
 - 790,573 words
 - 3,223,201 characters
-- 1062 pages if printed 80x50 per page (Consolas 11pt on A4 with 17/19mm border)
+- 1062 pages if printed 80x50 per page (Consolas 11pt on A4 with 17/19mm border - 4.3 MByte as text file)

 ### Tripitaka

+The three Baskets in the [Pali edition](https://github.com/suttacentral/bilara-data):

+- Vinaya Piṭaka has 440 JSON items that combined need 6.7 MByte
+- Sutta Piṭaka has 5881 JSON items that combined need 22.8 MByte
+- Abhidhamma Piṭaka has 1173 JSON items, combined 11.2 MByte

+Combined thats 40.7 MByte and roughly 10x larger than the KJV project.
+There is some JSON overhead and filesize to consider, but probably soon these files can be automatially parsed and at least for Pali a size estimation be generated.

+Another size comparison source: [The Vipassana Research Institute (VRI)](https://www.vridhamma.org/Tipitaka-Project) in India states that the Tripitaka makes up 24 million characters.
+My count on KJV revealed 3.2 million.
+So the order of magnitude seems correct.

+A python script run will hopefully give some insight similar to the KJV above from 2024/05/01

-- Vinaya Piṭaka, Sutra Piṭaka and Abhidhamma Piṭaka (incomplete JSON 108 MByte in 2218 files from [whizsid/tripitaka-api](https://github.com/whizsid/tripitaka-api))
+- Vinaya Piṭaka, Sutta Piṭaka and Abhidhamma Piṭaka (incomplete JSON 108 MByte in 2218 files from [whizsid/tripitaka-api](https://github.com/whizsid/tripitaka-api))
 - 15 (5 + 3 + 7) nikayas (collections) of suttas
 - ? verses/suttras
 - ? paragraphs